go-outside-labs/fake/content/about.md

 <img src="/img/pc.png" alt="quantum computer"  width="300"/>

-dreamers.cash is a "free as free beer" project to help the revolution. the revolution will be decentralized. by <a href="https://keybase.io/bt3gl">bt3</a></b>
+dreamers.cash is a "free as free beer" project to help the revolution, by <a href="https://keybase.io/bt3gl">bt3</a></b>